chrisobo98/Burger/README.md

 });
 ```

-- Open the db folder and import schema.sql & seeds.sql into mysql workbench
+- Open the db folder and import schema.sql & seeds.sql into mysql workbench then connect

-- Finally

 ```
 $ node server.js